Frequently Asked Questions

 How do I choose a lawyer?

 It is critical that you choose an attorney that focuses on criminal defense, and doesn't take on cases as a "sideline".
 There is no substitute for long-term experience defending criminal cases in court.
 Lawyers who have many practice areas just don't have the time to apply to one area of law and as a result, are usually less savvy in criminal cases.
-At Koffel Law Firm, the focus on criminal law has supported the clients for over 21 years.
+At KBN, the focus on criminal law has supported the clients for over 21 years.

 Is a criminal defense lawyer expensive?

 Many lawyers charge by the hour, and this can result in a bill that is unexpectedly large.
-At Koffel Law Firm, the firm charges a flat rate for the professional services they are going to provide, and you can "know before you go".
+At KBN, the firm charges a flat rate for the professional services they are going to provide, and you can "know before you go".
 Each case must be evaluated to determine what fee will be charged, but you will know up-front what your fee will be once the attorneys have had an opportunity to review your case with you.

 What if I already have a lawyer, but don't like how they are handling my case?